PROFILE

 coffee, pineapples, bananas, palm products,

 coffee.
-Major markets--European Union,
+Major

-U.S., Commonwealth of Independent States, China,
+of Independent States, China, Eastern Europe,

-Eastern Europe, Japan, Saudi Arabia, Morocco.
+Japan, Saudi Arabia, Morocco.

 Official exchange rate (May 2006): Approximately